-- Patient satisfaction scores for "physician overall" rating on Press Ganey survey over the 50th percentile nationally - HCAHPS scores for "My physician listens carefully to me" over the 60th percentile nationally - More than 50% participation in the Physician Partnership Survey with overall engagement scores higher than the 35th percentile - From a qualitative perspective, determine whether physicians felt that the program had value
+- 1. Patient satisfaction scores for "physician overall" rating on Press Ganey survey over the 50th percentile nationally - 2.
+HCAHPS scores for "My physician listens carefully to me" over the 60th percentile nationally - 3.
+More than 50% participation in the Physician Partnership Survey with improved engagement - 4.
+Participants' qualitative evaluation of program's value